 Florida Virtual School (FLVS) provides online K–12 instruction to students all over Florida, the U.S. and the world.
 Their courses are free to Florida students and are available on a tuition basis to students elsewhere.
 Since FLVS courses are online, students are on the computer a lot.
 It is important that a student is committed to his or her courses at FLVS, as every grade earned become part of the student's permanent school record.

-How it Works
+How it Works at FLVS

 First, students register at FLVS and choose the courses they want to take.
 If they are registered homeschoolers, their parents create an account and approve their courses.
 If they are enrolled at a private school, their school will approve their courses.
 Once the courses have been approved, the classrooms are assigned.
 This can take anywhere from a few of days to a couple of weeks.

 Once classrooms are assigned, students can log in and begin their courses.
 Sometimes students are required to download specific software and/or visit external websites to complete assignments.
 Assignments are submitted online, including assessments.
 Periodically, students connect with their teacher on the telephone for discussion-based assessments.
-Teachers are available via phone, text, email and instant messaging from 8AM to 8PM, seven days a week.
+Teachers are available via phone, text, email and instant messaging from 8AM to 8PM, five to seven days a week.
 Substitute teachers are assigned during holidays, so, ideally, there is always a teacher available to answer questions.

 What is Expected at FLVS